Zwerd/zwerd.github.io/_posts/2019-09-20-oscp_certificate.md

 In short, this year it is time to do this certification and not give up until I finish the whole book.
 There is a booklet that goes around the Internet, if you are interested in the booklet and you do not find it, email me and I will send the booklet to you.

 In this post I will present my studies and maybe later I will make some videos that show how things work.
+Important to remember, reading this post requires basic Linux knowledge, browser familiarity, HTML & CSS / JS, computer communication, familiarization with security solutions, and knowledge of Internet usage.
+If there is something you read and do not understand I recommend searching Google and coming back to read the post after that, I try to expand on everything I present here, but there are things I do not want to overlook.

 If you are familiar with Linux, getting started with the material will be easy for you, if not then it is better to get acquainted with the Linux operating system and return here to continue learning.
 In this course we deal a lot with the Kali operating system which is Linux based and very similar to Debian.